A 4-Minute Read

 8. Arbitration Clause – Always!

-Disputes over project quality, timelines, deliverables are always possible to happen.
-Rather than figuring out what to do then, its always better to be legally prepared.
-In event of any dispute, the Arbitration Clause lays out ways to settle it, either in court or outside through a mutual influencer.
+Disputes over project quality, timelines, and deliverables are always possible to happen.
+Rather than figuring out what to do then, it’s always better to be legally prepared.
+In the event of any dispute, the Arbitration Clause lays out ways to settle it, either in court or outside through a mutual influencer.
 A clearly described Arbitration Clause has to be therefore prepared and agreed upon.